onflow/cadence-lang.org/versioned_docs/version-1.0/cadence-migration-guide/breaking-improvements.md

 As mentioned in the previous section, the most notable change in this improvement is that, when a field/element is accessed through a reference, a reference to the accessed inner object is returned, instead of the actual object.
 So developers would need to change their code to:

 - Work with references, instead of the actual object, when accessing nested objects through a reference.
-- Use proper entitlements for fields when they declare their ow `struct` and `resource` types.
+- Use proper entitlements for fields when they declare their own `struct` and `resource` types.

 #### ✨ Example